-On October 16, 2020 (the "Distribution Date"), the Company distributed certain of its investment securities with a carrying value of \$13,345,231 to the shareholders of the Company (note 7).
+On October 16, 2020 (the "Distribution Date"), the Company distributed certain of its investment securities with a carrying value of \$13,345,231 to the shareholders of the Company (note 5).
 Subsequent to the distribution, the Company's business plan is to continue making strategic investments in resource companies with a focus on gold and copper-gold.
-Based on current plans, the Company has sufficient cash to finance its general and administrative expenses and other current obligations for the twelve-month period.
-However, the Company will be required to obtaining additional financing in order to fund additional investments or exploration projects.
+Based on current plans, the Company has sufficient cash to finance its general and administrative expenses and other current obligations for the next twelve-month period.
+However, the Company expects that it will require additional debt or equity funding in the future in order to maintain current operations and to fund future investments or exploration projects.
+The Company's ability to continue as a going concern is dependent on its ability to successfully raise additional funds.
 While the Company has been successful at securing financing in the past, there can be no assurance that it will be able to do so in the future.

 On March 11, 2020, the novel coronavirus outbreak ("COVID-19") outbreak was declared a pandemic by the World Health Organization.
-The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the Company's business are not known at this time.
-These impacts could include an impact on the Company's ability to obtain debt and equity financing to fund ongoing investing activities as well as the Company's ability to conduct business.
+Although the Company has not been significantly impacted to date, the extent of the impact of COVID-19 on future periods will depend on future developments, including the duration or resurgence of the pandemic, related government responses and the impact on the global economy, which are uncertain and cannot be predicted These impacts could include an impact on the Company's ability to obtain debt and equity financing to fund ongoing investing activities as well as the Company's ability to conduct business.